-For the six months ended June 30, 2018 expenses increased as compared to the same period in the prior year.
+For the nine months ended September 30, 2018 expenses increased as compared to the same period in the prior year.
 The increase in expenses was primarily attributable to the continued impact from the integration of HIS.
-Information technology expenses increased \$9.8 million, compensation increased \$6.4 million, legal expenses increased \$4.4 million, and travel and related expenses increased \$2.6 million.
+Compensation expense increased \$12.6 million, information technology expense increased \$12.4 million, legal expenses increased \$4.7 million, marketing expenses increased \$3.1 million and travel expenses increased \$2.9 million.
+Offsetting these increases was a \$9.8 million decrease in consulting expenses and decreases from other miscellaneous expenses.
+Compensation increased due to an increase in headcount from new employees hired to support the company post-acquisition of HIS.
 Information technology expense increases were due to the HIS post-acquisition needs to stand up the company.
-Compensation increased due to an increase in headcount from new employees hired to support the company post-acquisition of HIS.
 Legal expenses increased due to the continued integration of HIS and legal services needed to support a larger business.
-Travel and related expenses increased primarily due to the continued integration of HIS and the post-acquisition operational activity.
+Marketing expenses increased primarily due to the continued integration of HIS and the post-acquisition operational activity.
+Travel expense increased as a result of the operational needs of the company.